alex/what-happens-when/README.rst

   software layers split the task into multiple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations required for the rendering process.
+* GPU rendering is unique in that it can efficiently execute jobs in parallel by utilizing the architecture of contemporary GPUs, which are built with several cores expressly for parallel processing.
+When the GPU processes data concurrently, as opposed to depending only on the CPU, rendering speed is significantly increased.
+This is made possible by GPU parallelism.
+   This is especially useful in situations when there are intricate visual effects, high-resolution textures, and complex settings.

 Window Server